SlapBot/slapbot.github.io/documentation/installation/index.md

 ##### Via application

 If you don't wanna use command line,
-All you need to do is to get in the extracted folder, there you will find `install.bat` just press it, that will install everything properly, after that just basically double click `open.bat` and everything will work for you. again you haven't done much of configuration, so not everything will work as expected. and efficiency won't be good, so let's meet in configuration section, till then you ask basic stuffs from stephanie like, "Hey Stephanie, what is the time right now?", "Hey Stephanie, what is the date today?", "Hey Stephanie, you're fired." and so on.
+All you need to do is to get in the extracted folder, there you will find `install.bat` just double click it, that will install everything properly, if needed you can also right click and do open as an administrator, after that just basically double click `open.bat` and everything will work for you. again you haven't done much of configuration, so not everything will work as expected. and efficiency won't be good, so let's meet in configuration section, till then you ask basic stuffs from stephanie like, `"Hey Stephanie, what is the time right now?"`, `"Hey Stephanie, what is the date today?"`, `"Hey Stephanie, you're fired."` and so on.

 Now onwards, you can simply use `open.bat` to use stephanie, make a shortcut to that file in desktop if you want.